Xyclade/MachineLearning/Readme.md

 When one talks about machine learning, often the term *model* is mentioned.
 The model is the result of any machine learning method and the algorithm used within this method.
 This model can be used to make predictions in [supervised](#Supervised Learning), or to retrieve clusterings in [unsupervised learning](#Unsupervised learning).

 ###Learning methods
 In the field of machine learning there are two leading ways of learning, namely [Supervised learning](http://en.wikipedia.org/wiki/Supervised_learning) and  [Unsupervised learning](http://en.wikipedia.org/wiki/Unsupervised_learning).
-A brief introduction is neccesary when you want to use Machine learning in your applications, as picking the right machine learning approach is an important but sometimes also a little tedious process.
+A brief introduction is necessary when you want to use Machine learning in your applications, as picking the right machine learning approach is an important but sometimes also a little tedious process.

 ####Supervised Learning
 The principle of supervised learning can be used to solve many problem types.
 In this blog however we will stick to [Classification](#Classification) and [Regression](#Regression) as this covers most of the problems one wants to solve in their every day application.